BEK-JEAN STEWART & the society for the Lost

 Stewart has a powerful narrative style.
-She has been influenced by the storytelling approach of artists such as Suzanne Vega, Liz Phair, Aimee Mann and The Go-Betweens, while simultaneously having a deep affection for albums such as AC/DC’s Back in Black and Split Enz’s True Colours:
+They have been influenced by the storytelling approach of artists such as Suzanne Vega, Liz Phair, Aimee Mann and The Go-Betweens, while simultaneously having a deep affection for albums such as AC/DC’s Back in Black and Split Enz’s True Colours:

 I love rock.
 There is something so powerful yet simple about Back in Black that transforms my body into a shocking mess of movement.
 Being able to move people like that is enviable.

-Like many of the artists who have inspired her, Bek-Jean uses vivid, haunting melodies to tell stories of loss, love and redemption.
-The spirited and even jubilant style of her music starkly contrasts with the deeply-felt emotions of her lyrics.
-Often referred to as desolate or raw, her words nonetheless transport listeners to a place inside the song.
-Stewart refers to her songs as poetry set to music.
+Like many of the artists who have inspired them, Bek-Jean uses vivid, haunting melodies to tell stories of loss, love and redemption.
+The spirited and even jubilant style of their music starkly contrasts with the deeply-felt emotions of their lyrics.
+Often referred to as desolate or raw, their words nonetheless transport listeners to a place inside the song.
+Stewart refers to their songs as poetry set to music.